 Which R-Value Should I Choose For Wall Insulation Batts?

-At Pricewise insulation, we recommend that you consider upgrading your wall insulation to at least one ‘R-value’ higher than the mandatory specifications on your report.
-Furthermore, we recommend you consider installing internal cavity wall insulation, both from an acoustic perspective and a thermal perspective.
+At Pricewise Insulation, we recommend that you consider upgrading your wall insulation to at least one ‘R-value’ higher than the mandatory specifications on your report.
+Furthermore, we also recommend installing internal wall insulation, both from an acoustic perspective and a thermal perspective.
 The acoustic considerations relate mainly to the isolation of sound between rooms.
 The thermal considerations are usually less important internally, since the main purpose of thermal wall insulation is to restrict temperature transfer between the outside and inside of the house.
 However within the house itself, you might find that there is a case to insulate the internal walls, for example if some areas of the home are likely to be used a lot more than others – you may wish to heat or cool only the kitchen and living areas during the day, and heat and cool only the bedrooms and bathrooms during the evening and night time.
 A properly designed air-conditioning system, partnered with internal wall insulation, will enable you to achieve this with as little wasted energy as possible.

-Wall Insulation Batts Benefits
+Reasons to Install Wall Insulation Batts

 You are faced with several insulation brands and do not know what to choose.
 In the end the biggest factor to consider is what R-value to use.
 Knauf Earthwool, Pink Batts and Bradford Gold Batts are all good quality brands, each with their own benefits.